YOUR VISIT

 If you have time, why not take the 15 minute walk to Kinneil Estate and Museum.
 For lovers of Real Ale (and a favourite with our volunteers!) a five minute stroll will bring you to The Corbie Inn, the area’s newest bar and restaurant.
 With a traditional brewery situated to the rear of the Corbie Inn, it’s the nearest thing to having a brewery tap and a favourite with our volunteers!

-You can browse our Station Buffet menu here.
+You can browse a sample Station Buffet menu here.

 Please note that on some of our busier event days we offer a limited menu so we can serve you quicker so you don’t miss out on the fun!